 Canonical tags are one of the most important SEO tags.
 Yet, they are often misunderstood.

-They were introduced by Google in 2009 as a way to help webmasters control which version of a page should be indexed.
+Google introduced them in 2009 to help webmasters control which version of a page should be indexed.

 Contents: